Breaking changes

 #

-- Breaking: Changes that will break existing queries to the GraphQL API.
-For example, removing a field would be a breaking change.
+Breaking changes are any changes that will break existing queries to the GraphQL API and require action from market participants using the EAC API.
+For example, removing a field, changing field types, or removing endpoints would be breaking changes.

 We strive to provide stable APIs for market participants.
-Breaking and dangerous changes will be avoided as much as possible.
+Breaking changes will be avoided as much as possible.
 When this can not be avoided due to evolution of the market, we will ensure to communicate in advance.

 Breaking changes log